Lyellr88/MARM-Protocol/ROADMAP.md

 **Why It Matters:**
 Helps AI systems stay context-aware, efficient, and user-guided—especially during long, repetitive conversations or assistant workflows.
 REP v2 builds on real-world pain points in LLM use by offering a repeatable suppression protocol with flexible deployment.

----

-### REP-lite
-*Lightweight version for mobile, embedded, or edge AI contexts*

-- Short (1–2 turn) context window
-- Basic keyword suppression and override triggers
-- Minimal logging with basic suppression tags
-- No semantic matching or voice UI support
-- Designed for low-resource systems or lightweight deployments